 A speech sound disorder is defined by ASHA as having difficulty producing speech sounds and segments.
 Speech sounds disorders may be organic or functional in nature.
-An organic speech sound disorders means that they it is caused by a motor/neurological (e.g., dysarthria), sensory (e.g., hearing loss), or structural issue (e.g., cleft palate).
+An organic speech sound disorder means that it is caused by a motor/neurological (e.g., dysarthria), sensory (e.g., hearing loss), or structural issue (e.g., cleft palate).
 A functional speech sound disorder means that there is no known cause for it.
-In this post we will focus on functional speech sound disorders, which include articulation and phonology.
+In this post, we will focus on functional speech sound disorders, which include articulation and phonology.

 There are cases when an individual has a purely articulation OR phonological disorder, but it is not always possible to clearly differentiate one or another.
-For this reason, SLPs sometimes use the term speech sound disorder to encompass both of these factors.
+For this reason, speech-language pathologists (SLPs) sometimes use the term speech sound disorder to encompass both of these factors.

 A phonological disorder is when there are speech sound errors that are predictable and follow a pattern, known as a phonological process.
 An example of a “phonological process” is when an individual leaves off the last syllable of a word, no matter what sound is at the end of the word.
 They may say “bo” for boat, and “duh” for duck.

-So then why do we sometimes group them together?
 An individual may say “wabbit” instead of “rabbit” because they cannot articulate the sound “r,” OR, they may say “wabbit” instead of “rabbit” because they are showing the phonological process of gliding, which is when an individual says the “w” sound in place of the “r” sound, or the “y” sound instead of the “l” sound.
 Given formal and informal measures, an SLP may or may not be able to definitively distinguish whether or not it is an articulation difficulty or a phonological process that has not been eliminated.
 It is important to consider both articulation and phonology because treatment plans are based on if the difficulties are articulatory or phonological in nature.
-We will talk about these treatment plans later in the post!

 An individual is diagnosed with an articulation, phonological, or speech sound disorder when they are unable to produce the sound or have not eliminated a phonological process at an age where it would be expected that they could.
 The acquisition and mastery of speech sounds is a developing skill for most children.
-For example, a two year old cannot be expected to correctly produce all speech sounds, but a ten year old would be.
-Likewise, young children who are developing speech and language use many phonological processes, but eventually they stop using them.
+For example, a two-year-old is not expected to correctly produce all speech sounds, but a ten-year-old would be.
+Likewise, young children who are developing speech and language use many phonological processes, but eventually, they stop using them.
 This is considered a normal part of speech and language development.
-When this does not happen and the individual is beyond the typical age of mastery, they may be diagnosed with an articulation, phonological or speech sound disorder.
+When this does not happen and the individual is beyond the typical age of mastery, they may be diagnosed with an articulation, phonological, or speech sound disorder.